rafftod/slides/Master_thesis/mt.md

 #### Objectives

 -   Design and implement an architecture for swarm robotics development, in order to :
-    -   Run virtual experiments with multiple RVRs and design control software within a simulation environment
+    -   Run virtual experiments with multiple RVRs and design control software within a simulation environment (ARGoS)
     -   Transpose the control software to real robot transparently
     -   Build a modular platform, both on the hardware and software sides
 -   Evaluate the quality of existing swarm robotics techniques with this platform, notably automatic